-- The creation of a poster for use in a childcare setting outlining a piece of information for the parents. - The creation of a leaflet or handout identifying a process or procedure to a member of staff or learner and including at least one barrier to communication. - The compilation of an anthology of age-appropriate songs and rhymes to be used in a childcare setting. - The completion of Professional Development Plans (PDPs) to show evidence of effective communication in placement. - Participation in a singing session with others. - A reflection on the different types of communication used in a childcare setting.
+- The creation of a poster for use in a childcare setting outlining a piece of information for the parents. - The creation of an information sheet identifying a process to a member of staff or learner and including at least one barrier to communication. - The compilation of an anthology of age-appropriate rhymes to be used in a childcare setting. - The completion of Professional Development Plans (PDPs) to show evidence of effective communication in placement or completion of in class review by tutor - Participation in a singing session with others. - A reflection on the different types of communication used in a childcare setting.

-- A poster for use in a childcare setting outlining a piece of information for the parents. - A leaflet or handout identifying a process or procedure to a member of staff or learner. - An anthology of age-appropriate songs and rhymes to be used in a childcare setting. - Professional Development Plans (PDPs) showing evidence of effective communication in placement. - Participation in a singing session with others. - A reflection on the different types of communication used in a childcare setting.
+- A poster for use in a childcare setting outlining a piece of information for the parents. - An information sheet identifying a process to a member of staff or learner. - An anthology of age-appropriate songs and rhymes to be used in a childcare setting. - Professional Development Plans (PDPs) showing evidence of effective communication in placement completion of in class review by tutor - Participation in a singing session with others. - A reflection on the different types of communication used in a childcare setting.